 We’re strong believers in young people managing their finances themselves.
 Our 16 and 17-year-old Starling customers will be able to use features such as Spending Insights and Goals that can help them track their spending and save for what they really want.
 We are also rolling out resources, hints and tricks to help them learn how to stay in control of their finances.

-Say goodbye to the piggy bank
+Say goodbye to the change jar

 Instead of storing your birthday coins and pocket money in an empty jam-jar (which a sibling will inevitably “borrow”), with Starling you can keep that money safe in a Savings Goal inside your bank account.
 And if you need to ask for that “borrowed” money back, simply hit the ‘Request Money’ button in the app to share a payment link with friends and family in seconds.